Negashev/redis-trib.py/README.md

 Create a cluster in some redis nodes (the nodes are cluster enabled, and none of them in any cluster)

     redis-trib.py create NODE_HOST_a:PORT_a NODE_HOST_b:PORT_b ...

+Use with password

+    redis-trib.py create --password MyPassword NODE_HOST_a:PORT_a NODE_HOST_b:PORT_b ...

 Add another node to a cluster, but neither set as slave nor migrating slots to it